 If the divorce is on good terms, some decide to stay and continue paying the existing mortgage, and this method can be beneficial, especially if your mortgage is fixed for a couple of years.

-If you both conclude that you or your ex-partner will live in the property, the current resident will have to remortgage in their sole name.
+If you both conclude that you or your ex-partner will live in the property, the current resident will have to remortgage in Hull in their sole name.

 If you decide to become the sole owner of the property, and there is an existing mortgage in joint names, you will need to remortgage.
 The new mortgage will be taken out in your sole name, therefore your affordability will be reassessed.